CyB3rGot07/Bug-Bounty-Recon-Script/README.md

     Follow the installation instructions provided in the requirements.txt file to set up the necessary tools.

-## Prepare Your Input File:

-    Create a domains.txt file with one domain per line.
-This file will be used as input for the script.

 ## Make the Script Executable:

 ```bash